-FOSTERING A CULTURE OF 42 TEACHING & MENTORSHIP A e speak with Dr Reuben Soh, a spine surgeon and senior consultant with the Department of V Orthopaedic Surgery at SGH to learn about a clinical educator's perspective.
-Dr Soh holds academic appointments with Yong What motivates you to teach?
-Loo Lin School of Medicine at the National University of Singapore (NUS), and with Duke-NUS Medical School.
-He has been greatly and consistently engaged in the teaching of medical referral reports as polyclinic doctors, showing students in electives and research projects, and is proper patient history and examination.
-Secondly, I also involved in driving the education programme as part of the Orthopaedic Surgery department's traditions and community are maintained, especially core education group.
+42 FOSTERING A CULTURE OF 42 TEACHING & MENTORSHIP Ne speak with Dr Reuben Soh, a spine surgeon and senior consultant with the Department of Orthopaedic Surgery at SGH to learn about a clinical educator's perspective.
+Dr Soh holds academic appointments with Yong Loo Lin School of Medicine at the National University of Singapore (NUS), and with Duke-NUS Medical School.
+He has been greatly and consistently engaged in the teaching of medical students in electives and research projects, and is also involved in driving the education programme as part of the Orthopaedic Surgery department's core education group.
 ON TEACHING "Education does not stop after finishing medical school.
-As educators, we look I believe that "Every class is better than the last". after the various educational needs of undergraduates, postgraduates, as well as consultants and specialists who must constantly acquire new information and At the most basic level, teaching forces clinicians knowledge."
+As educators, we look after the various educational needs of undergraduates, postgraduates, as well as consultants and specialists who must constantly acquire new information and knowledge."
 What makes a good educator or mentor?